Tips For Runner Foot Fitness

 With spring in the air at long last, runners in the Twin Cities are back outside and making up for lost time.
 Running provides great cardio and bone-strengthening impact exercise, but it is also true that the repetitive stress of running on paved surfaces can be hard on runners’ feet.
 Both long-distance and casual runners can improve their performance through awareness of foot health and injury risks.
 The best way to prevent a serious injury is to be alert for signs of possible injury.

-Whether you are a regular marathoner or a regular in your favorite park every Saturday morning, here are some of the most common injuries affecting runners—with tips on how to address them.
+Whether you are a regular marathoner or a regular in your favorite park every Saturday morning, here are some of the most common running injuries—with tips on how to address them.

 Achilles tendon disorders